MoSunshine/MoSunshine/README.md

 - 👀 I’m interested in Data Science.
 - 🌱 I’m currently learning Machine Learning and Natural Language Processing.
 - 💞️ I’m looking to collaborate on Research
-- 📫 How to reach me moritz.wegener@uni-koeln.de
+- 📫 How to reach me moritz.wegener@rle.de

 <!---
 MoSunshine/MoSunshine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.